eric1650/human-genome/README.md

 ```

-To Launch the Flask App Locally:
+### To Launch the Flask App Locally:

+Enter these commands into your terminal:
 ```
 source venv/bin/activate
-python app.py
+pip install -r requirements.txt python app.py
 ```

+Then open your browser and go to your local host: [http://127.0.0.1:5000](http://127.0.0.1:5000)

 ### Opensource MIT License